yincongcyincong/MuseBot/static/doc/discord.md

-# ✨ Telegram & Discord DeepSeek Bot
+# ✨ Discord DeepSeek Bot

 This project is a cross-platform chatbot powered by the **DeepSeek LLM**, supporting both **Telegram** and **Discord**.
 It comes with a variety of built-in commands, including image and video generation, balance checking, conversation clearing, and more.